Eliza Allen: Military service as described in The Female Volunteer

-It seems Don Alphonzo's daughters had fallen for "George Mead"—and their father, unlike her own, had agreed to allow them to determine whether Mead might be an appropriate son-in-law.
+According to Allen, Don Alphonzo's daughters had fallen for "George Mead"—and their father, unlike her own, had agreed to allow them to determine whether Mead might be an appropriate son-in-law.
 But Eliza, instead, tries to turn them toward William Billings.
 But William stands up to the test, vowing he cannot think of another but his true love back home.

-As William and "George" recover, the war also ends, and they march with their compatriots to the seaboard where they ship off to New Orleans and then to New York to muster out.
+As William and "George" recover, the war also ends, and they march with their compatriots to the seaboard where they leave New Orleans and then to New York.
 Eliza does not give up her male identity yet, though.
 She continues to hang around with William and his buddies, who ultimately gamble away their military pay at the hands of two men Eliza recognizes as slick swindlers while her friends do not.
 Having lost all their military pay, William and his friends decide to try their luck in the California gold rush—and again, Eliza follows.
 "George Mead" and his shipmates are a day behind William Billings, fortuitously, since Billings ship wrecks in the Straits of Magellan and he is among a handful of survivors picked up by the ship Eliza is travelling on.
 "Mead" helps to nurse Billings back to health.

 They arrive in San Francisco, where "Mead"—who still has his military pay—sets up the group with tools for prospecting.
 During this period, "Mead" and Billings rest side-by-side on a pallet, where "Mead" hears Billings tell of his love for Eliza.
 They and their mates regain some funds prospecting and wind up sailing from San Francisco back to Boston in September 1849.

-Allen rejoined her company at the fall of Mexico City.
-Allen then took part in Mexico City's occupation until 1848.
+Allen rejoined her company at the Battle for Mexico City.
+Allen then took part in the occupation of Mexico City until 1848.
 She traveled with her unit to New York and was discharged.